 You don't need 50 metrics on a dashboard.
 You need three answers: Are my workflows running?
 Did any fail?
 Is anything stuck?
 If a tool can answer those questions and alert you when the answers change, you're covered.

 RootBrief was built for exactly this use case.
 It connects to your self-hosted n8n through the API, runs entirely as an external SaaS (so it adds nothing to your server), and gives you clear pass/fail visibility on every active workflow.
 The Free plan monitors up to 2 workflows with basic failure alerts.
-If you manage client automations and need to prove reliability, the Pro plan's ($19/mo) AI monitoring (1,000 events/mo), retry loop detection, and webhook anomaly detection are especially useful.
+If you manage client automations and need to prove reliability, the Pro plan ($19/mo) adds AI monitoring (1,000 events/mo) and Slack alerts.
+The Team plan ($49/mo) scales to 60 workflows across multiple client accounts.
 There are also free n8n templates for common monitoring setups.